lanl-aea/waves/docs/computational_practices_regression_testing.rst

 repository, integration testing may require execution of several stand-alone scripts, such as those introduced in :ref:`tutorial_geometry_waves` and :ref:`tutorial_partition_mesh_waves`, which communicate through file I/O operations and must be executed by external software.
 For this reason, this project will often use integration and system testing interchangeably.
-Unless a modsim repository contains project specific, re-usable libraries, most integration testing of a simulation workflow will actually be system testing.
+Unless a :term:`modsim repository` contains project specific, re-usable libraries, most integration testing of a simulation workflow will actually be system testing.
 One important aspect of such system testing is to provide a regression test suite that will verify expected behavior when external libraries, programs, and software change versions or when executing the simulation on a new server.
 Regular execution of the modsim integration and system tests helps